kevinodotnet/ottwatch/README.md

 * Snapshots of Ottawa Open Data files (lib/opendata_*) re-distributed with permission, see http://ottawa.ca/en/open-data-terms-use
 * CkEditor is re-distributed with permission, see https://github.com/ckeditor/ckeditor-releases
 * Springy is re-distributed with permission, see https://github.com/dhotson/springy
+* Diff2HTML is re-distributed with permission, see https://github.com/rtfpessoa/diff2html

 About Me
 ========